 The poem is set out in 20 rhyming couplets, known here as heroic couplets as all are written in iambic pentameter.
 (There are a few slight variations with an extra syllable in the second line of several of the couplets.)

-The Tuft of Flowers Analysis
+Analysis of The Tuft of Flowers

 As the poem opens we are given an insight into the lives of the New England people.
 The speaker’s predecessor rises early to complete his task ‘in the dew before the sun’.

-The strong work ethic of his neighbour is made evident by the reference to his ‘blade so keen’ and the ‘leveled scene’, which shows that he has been thorough in his task.
+The strong work ethic of his neighbor is made evident by the reference to his ‘blade so keen’ and the ‘leveled scene’, which shows that he has been thorough in his task.
 The Speaker sees no sign of him, despite trying to seek him out.
 The repetition of ‘I looked for him’ and ‘I listened for’ conveys that his loneliness is acute.
 This is also suggested by the dash in the fourth couplet between ‘been’ and ‘alone’ which almost seems to constitute a sigh.
 It causes him to reflect that perhaps we are all essentially on our own, as he recounts in the rather dreary aphorism:

 “As all must be,” I said within my heart,